misode/packtest/README.md

 ## Directives
 Tests can be customized by placing certain directives as special comments at the start of the test function.

+* `@environment`: the test environment for this test, defaults to `minecraft:default`
-* `@template`: the resource location of a structure template to use for the test, defaults to an empty 1x1x1 structure
+* `@template`: the resource location of a structure template to use for the test, defaults to `minecraft:empty`, which is an empty 1x1x1 structure
 * `@timeout`: an integer specifying the timeout, defaults to `100`
 * `@optional`: whether this test is allowed to fail, defaults to `false`, if there is no value after the directive it is considered as `true`
+* `@skyaccess`: whether this test needs sky access, defaults to `false`, which will place barrier blocks above the test
 * `@dummy`: whether to spawn a dummy at the start of the test and set `@s` to this dummy, taking a position which defaults to `~0.5 ~ ~0.5`
-* `@batch`: the batch name for this test, defaults to `packtestBatch`
-* `@beforebatch`: a command to run before this batch, there can only be one per batch
-* `@afterbatch`: a command to run after this batch, there can only be one per batch